-The notes from the meeting should go in the Team Member’s private Basecamp project message board.
+The notes from the meeting should go in the Team Member’s Notion space.

 Compensation and roles can be discussed at any time, but quarterlies are especially opportune times to bring up struggles or disappointments about your situation.
 The Manager should make sure to set Quarterly aspirations with each team member during the Quarterly, as well as correct performance issues from the previous quarter.
 Following the TextExpander snippets (which are listed in the procedure) is a good way to make sure you are completing your Quarterly properly.

 Other Topics that Fall Under the Responsibilities of Managers

 - Equipment Needs.
 Equipment is a manager question and is always available as needed.
 Team Members should talk with their managers about equipment needs to discuss procurement and/or budgets.